daleao/sdv/WalkOfLife/README.md

 ## Compatbility

+- Compatible with [Automate](https://www.nexusmods.com/stardewvalley/mods/1063) (for craftable machines, the machine's owner's professions will apply; for terrain features, i.e. berry bushes, only the session host's professions will apply).
+- Compatible with [CJB Cheats Menu] (https://www.nexusmods.com/stardewvalley/mods/4) (you will have to manually change that mod's localization file to fix incorrect profession names, if you care about that).
 - Compatible with [Multi Yield Crops](https://www.nexusmods.com/stardewvalley/mods/6069).
 - Compatible with [Capstone Professions](https://www.nexusmods.com/stardewvalley/mods/7636).
 - Limited compatibility with [All Professions](https://www.nexusmods.com/stardewvalley/mods/174) (profession perks will not be applied immediately, but the following morning.)